 We sat for hours, just enjoying the breeze, and the tea.
 Funny thing; no matter where you go or how much you pay (at this posh establishment almost $2 a glass, at others maybe $0.25), the tea always tastes the same and is served in the exact same clear, glass, female-figure shaped container.

-We wandered more through the city, picking up random souvenirs here and there; bath soaps, turkish towels, clinky things, you know, crap we don’t need.
-Eventually we made our way to a particularly grand mosque, Suleiyman, the architectual opus of the famous Sinan.
+We wandered more through the city, picking up random souvenirs here and there; bath soaps, Turkish towels, clinky things, you know, crap we don’t need.
+Eventually we made our way to a particularly grand mosque, Suleiyman, the architectural opus of the famous Sinan.
 Finally a mosque beautiful on both the outside and within!